 INTRODUCTION — Attention deficit hyperactivity disorder (ADHD) is a disorder that manifests in childhood with symptoms of hyperactivity, impulsivity, and/or inattention.
-The symptoms affect cognitive, academic, behavioral, emotional, and social functioning (table 1) .
+The symptoms affect cognitive, academic, behavioral, emotional, and social functioning .
+(See 'Diagnostic criteria' below.)

 This topic review focuses on the clinical features and evaluation of ADHD.
 The epidemiology, pathogenesis, management, and prognosis of ADHD in children and adolescents and ADHD in adults are discussed separately.

-Core symptoms — ADHD is a syndrome with three categories of symptoms: hyperactivity, impulsivity, and inattention (table 1).
+Core symptoms — ADHD is a syndrome with two categories of core symptoms: hyperactivity/impulsivity and inattention.
 Each of the core symptoms of ADHD has its own pattern and course of development.
 The complaint regarding symptoms of ADHD may originate from the parents, teachers, or other caregivers .

-Similar to the hyperactive symptoms, the impulsive symptoms typically are observed by the time the child reaches four years of age and increase during the next three to four years to peak in severity when the child is seven to eight years of age [3,4].
-In contrast to hyperactive symptoms, impulsive symptoms usually remain a problem throughout the life of the individual.
+Hyperactive and impulsive symptoms typically are observed by the time the child reaches four years of age and increase during the next three to four years, peaking in severity when the child is seven to eight years of age [3,4].
+After seven to eight years of age, hyperactive symptoms begin to decline; by the adolescent years, they may be barely discernible to observers although the adolescent may feel restless or unable to settle down.
+In contrast, impulsive symptoms usually persist throughout life.
 (See "Attention deficit hyperactivity disorder in children and adolescents: Overview of treatment and prognosis", section on 'Prognosis'.)